AlpacaKeep

 An underweight alpaca lacks the subcutaneous fat required to buffer against cold weather, drastically increasing the risk of fatal hypothermia.
 If your scale and palpation confirm a BCS of 2.0, you must intervene immediately to hit a safe alpaca winter weight before extreme storms hit.

 The Dry Matter Feed Rule: You cannot fix a BCS 2.0 by simply throwing more low-quality grass hay in the feeder.
 Stomach capacity is strictly limited by physical gut fill.
-To force weight gain, you must bump their daily Dry Matter Intake (DMI) from a maintenance level of 1.5% up to 2.0% to 2.5% of their body weight.[2]
-This requires introducing highly digestible, energy-dense concentrates (like oats, lupins, or high-protein alfalfa) to bypass the physical limits of their stomach.[2]
+To drive weight gain, bump their daily Dry Matter Intake (DMI) from a maintenance level of around 1.5% up to 2.0% to 2.5% of their body weight.
+This means introducing highly digestible, energy-dense concentrates (like oats, lupins, or high-protein alfalfa) to get past the physical limits of their stomach.

 4. The Summer Heat Stress Reduction (BCS 5 to 4)